China: Beijing under cover before the Winter Olympics

 The last barriers were put up at the start of sunny, but freezing, January: the “sanitary bubble” that encompasses the Olympic facilities, north of Beijing’s fourth ring road, is now completely waterproof.
 Two worlds must never intersect: on the one hand, the some 2,900 athletes from all over the world and, on the other, the 23 million inhabitants of the capital.
 A few curious people try to see the delegation buses passing a heavy gate before disappearing under a white tent.
 It is in this enclosed area that the athletes will eat their meals, sleep in hotels, train and participate in the Winter Games events (from February 4 to 20).

 “Within this” closed loop “, we are going to put in place very strict health measures, including daily screening tests for Covid”, specifies Zhao Weidong, communications manager of the organizing committee.
 All foreign participants must be vaccinated, the others being subject to quarantine.
 Same protocol for the foreign press, the delegations and the representatives of the various Olympic committees.
-The code of good conduct is clear: no contact will be possible with the rest of the country, including for journalists (although the latter could leave the health bubble at the Tokyo Olympics).
+The code of good conduct is clear: no contact will be possible with the rest of the country, including for journalists (although the latter might leave the health bubble at the Tokyo Olympics).

 The party spoiled by the health context